Peek2: Regex-free Byte-level Byte-Pair Encoding Pretokenizer for LLM Inference on Edge Devices: Background: Cl100k Analysis

 Cl100k \cite{tiktoken} is the pretokenizer introduced with GPT-3 \cite{gpt3}.
-It is widely adopted by other open source LLM tokenizers.
-The LLaMa-3 \cite{llama3} and Qwen-2.5 \cite{qwen2.5} are examples of such models.
-The pretokenizer achieves the initial segmentation by applying the following regex pattern \cite{tiktoken} repeatedly, inserting a break to split the original script at the end of every match:
+It is then widely adopted by other LLM tokenizers.
+LLaMa-3 \cite{llama3} and Qwen-2.5 \cite{qwen2.5} are examples of such models.
+The pretokenizer segments the script by repeatedly applying the Cl100k regex pattern, shown in Appendix~\ref{sec:cl100k_regex}, inserting a break after each match.